 You see, good social media marketers work to a strategy; they understand audience psychology, are analytical about the data, and adapt their content and goals accordingly.

-They’re not attached to vanity metrics and don’t get freaked out when things change – and they always change – because they’re confident they can handle anything.
+They’re not attached to vanity metrics, don't blame the algorithm and don’t get freaked out when things change – and they always change – because they’re confident they can handle anything.

 21 reasons people don’t engage with your content: